dhis2/training-docs/content/android/tg_metadata.md

 For users within android, it is import we set up some constraints in order to the user to be able to use the app effectively.
 In particular, this applies to the organisation units that are assigned to the user.

-Navigate to users and open up the user "android1."
+Navigate to users and open up the user "android."
 Scroll down to their org unit access.
 Let us start with their data capture access.
 Here you can see they only have access to one district consisting of 4 facilities.
 This means that any data that eventually gets stored on the device will related to these facitilies only.
 This reduces the amount of data that needs to be stored on the device and will improve performance significantly during syncing operations and general navigation.

 ![data_capture](images/metadata/data_capture.png)